 Since touching down in Singapore, you may have been tied up finding a home and the right international school for the kids.
 With the busyness of settling in, you may not have had time to check on the extent of the benefits that are offered by your company.
-Here, Andrew Talbot of Expat Financial Planning, discusses the coverage of death-in-service benefits and what you need to take note of.
+Here, Andrew Talbot of Avrio Wealth discusses the coverage of death-in-service benefits and what you need to take note of.

 What does a death-in-service benefit consist of?